reesericci/linux-timed-mute-pulseaudio/README.md

 ## Future

-Automatically detect when a commercial is being played and call this application.
+Automatically detect when a commercial is being played using a Shazam-style fingerprint.